The Stand

 In this photo, my good friend Marco Lam and I sit deeply in prayer.
 We are together, under an enormous oak tree, at the wedding of our close mutual friend, Mathew Gerson.
 As our grey hair demonstrates, we are well into the middle of our lives, and Mathew is no exception.

 It seems important to say that this is Mathew’s first wedding.
 By now, we have all graduated from the wild inebriation of celebrations past.
-Replacing the escapism via intoxication is a potent reverence for the ceremony, and our deepest prayers that Mathew and Colleen are able to navigate the joyous challenge that is marriage.
+A potent reverence for the ceremony replaces mother culture’s escapism via intoxication, and we deeply pray that Mathew and Colleen are able to navigate the joyous challenge that is marriage.

 Respecting The Elders